Skip to main content

 • Verify the proxy FQDNs are resolvable and reachable within your Kubernetes cluster.

-• Specifying password in proxy URLs is not supported.
+• Specifying password in proxy URLs is supported.

 • GitGuardian can be deployed with both HTTP and HTTPS proxies.
 For the HTTPS proxy, it may be necessary to add a Certificate Authority (CA) so that the proxy's SSL certificate is trusted.
 This process ensures secure and reliable communication between the application and the proxy.
 For more information, please refer to the custom CA section.